sharuvaruu/CYBER-CAFE-MANAGEMENT-PROJECT-IN-C/README.md

 # Cyber Management System

 This project implements a Cyber Management System designed for cyber environments such as cybercafes or coworking spaces.
-It provides functionalities for both administrators and users to manage and access the system efficiently.
+It provides functionalities for both administrators and users to manage and access the system efficiently.I have done this project in my First year whwere I did not know much about how to make projects but still I tried tho!

 # Key Features
 1.User and Admin Interfaces: Seamlessly integrated user and admin functionalities, allowing distinct interaction experiences based on access levels.